 First, you need to confirm with the organisation or authority requiring the translation whether your document needs legalisation.
-If so, you need to contact the Legalisation Office of the Consulate of Spain (you can find more information here).
+If so, you need to legalise your document before translation.
+The cheapest and fastest way to do it is apostilling.
 Once legalised, you will need to send me a scanned copy of the files.
 It is essential that I receive a good quality copy.
 Except when the original copy is not fully legible, in which cases the translator includes a note, all the content needs to be translated, including any stamps, seals and letterheads.

 When can I expect to receive my sworn translation?

 This is subject to availability, but in general I can send you your translation on the next day for one or two-page documents.
 On top of this, you need to add delivery times for ordinary mail, but you always have the option to choose guaranteed next-day delivery.
 Please check the delivery options here.